-Course description: MECH 1 is a: survey of electronics technology presented in the context of the principles of science.
+Course description: MECH 1 is a: "survey of electronics technology presented in the context of the principles of science.
 Application of the scientific method to topics ranging from basic circuits to microprocessors, including electronic music, robotics, electric vehicles, fiber optics, semiconductors, and medical imaging.
-Scientific, historical, political, and economic connections to electronics technology.
-See the school catalog for a complete course description.
+Scientific, historical, political, and economic connections to electronics technology."
+See the school catalog for the official course description.

 Quizzes: An unannounced quiz may be given frequently in class, on the Web or for take-home.
 Take-home quizzes will be due the next session.
 NO make-ups will be allowed.
 Two quiz grades will be dropped.